9 minute read

 Share

 If you’re a business owner, the goodwill in the name under which you carry on business is integral to your brand and reputation.
 But what if someone else’s company name is the same or too close to that name, potentially misleading your customers or profiting off your goodwill?
-In this article, Jonathan Dawe, co-founder of PaperRockDocs and practising corporate lawyer, explains the legal protections available to businesses and professionals facing this issue, including the often overlooked but powerful Company Names Tribunal.
-He also explores recent case examples that shed light on the Tribunal’s scope and limitations, helping you understand how you can use the Tribunal to protect your business name effectively.
+This article explains the legal protections available to businesses and professionals facing this issue, including the often overlooked but powerful Company Names Tribunal.
+It also explores recent case examples that shed light on the Tribunal’s scope and limitations, helping you understand how you can use the Tribunal to protect your business name effectively.

 Introduction to the Company’s Name Tribunal